 I found the peer learning so valuable.
 In my experience, there were 42 people from 17 countries.
 It’s so inspirational getting all these different perspectives, practicing together, observing each other’s behaviours, giving feedback.
 Isabelle, Disaster Risk Management Program Manager, Plan International UK.

-Due to the eligibility requirements of courses, most students learning at the Centre are already experienced and established humanitarians themselves.
+Due to the eligibility requirements of accredited courses, most students learning at the Centre are already experienced and established humanitarians themselves.
 Peer-based learning, teamwork, and skill and knowledge sharing are all key aspects of the student experience.

 I appreciated the other students on the course.
 There’s an incredible amount of experience and resource within the room.
 Engaging with that was really useful.
 Waringa, Regional Office Manager, Save The Children, Nairobi.

 Students have the opportunity to learn about operational management—both in the field and at headquarter level—through practical experiences delivered in partnership with humanitarian agencies.